FeRNet - Female Research Network

 The mentoring relationship is built upon regular exchange—independent of the framework program—during the program period of 18 months.
 The intensity, form, location, and content of the meetings between the mentee and mentor are individually determined and agreed upon by the two participants.
 This is formally recorded in a mentoring agreement.
 Goals are defined at the beginning of the mentoring relationship during the first meeting.
 This way, important topics can be highlighted in advance and deepened during later discussions.
 Specific offers of support may also be mentioned.

 In addition to the mentoring relationship, FeRNet funds a seminar program for female early-career researchers that is geared toward individual career planning and career advancement.
-The program consists of coaching events and career training.
-These workshops normally take place during the two weeks prior to the start of lectures.
-Additional networking events take place to build relationships among the mentees and to give them an opportunity to network within the university and wider academia.
+The program of FeRnet 8 will have its main focus on networking and visibility.
+There will be workshops and networking opportunities like fireside chats.

 The program coordinator will happily accept additional event proposals from participants.